-The standardization landscape is built and managed by different types of SDOs (Standardization Organizations) and Industrial Alliances as well as in the international standardization of ISO and IEC (and the Joint Committees of ISO/IEC, mainly JTC1 for all IT and ICT-related issues).
+The standardization landscape is built and managed by different types of SDOs (Standardization Organizations) and Industrial Alliances.
+In international standardization of ISO and IEC (and the Joint Committees of ISO/IEC, mainly JTC1 for all IT and ICT-related issues).
 An overview to provide some impression is given in Figure 1, already ordered by application domains, several of them relevant for PowerizeD: